 The Eugene McDermott Award in the Arts at MIT celebrates innovative talents in all arts disciplines and is one of the most generous cultural honors in the United States.
-Recent recipients of the award include singer and actress Audra McDonald (2018), architect David Adjaye (2016), and artist Olafur Eliasson (2014).
+Recent recipients of the award include designer Thomas Heatherwick (2020), singer and actress Audra McDonald (2018), and architect David Adjaye (2016).